 Please note: Depending on your destination, the requirements, specifications and contents of the entry documents will vary.
 Please inform yourself about the current entry regulations before your trip.

 At many international airports you'll have the option of getting tested for Covid-19.
-For details, see our information on Covid-19 testing at airports.
+You can find information on the test centres at your departure airport here after entering your departure and destination airports.

 If, despite a negative test result, the typical symptoms of an infection with the SARS-CoV-2 virus, such as fever, dry cough and loss of the sense of taste or smell, occur within ten days of entry, you are obliged in any case to inform your competent authority.

 All information without guarantee.
 The applicable ordinance of the federal state in which the traveller is domiciled or in which the traveller is staying in Germany is decisive.

 This might also be of interest to you

 Entry regulations for your destination

 You will find the latest entry regulations for your destination here.

 Extended rebooking options

 Stay flexible and modify your bookings without rebooking fees.